Breville Super Q Blender Review Powerful Performance and Versatile Features for Every Kitchen

 • The price point is higher compared to some other countertop blenders with similar features.

-• While the Vac Q attachment (sold separately) enhances blending by removing air, it’s an additional cost you’ll need to factor in.
+• While the Vac Q attachment (sold separately) improves blending by removing air, it is an additional cost to factor in.

 Product Rivals